-D. The outlook for North America is a mixture of emerging possibilities and problems.
+The outlook for North America is a mixture of emerging possibilities and problems.

-- 123. Advances in science and technology and systemic transformations offer hope for a more sustainable future. - 124.
-Technological change regarding data and analytics is moving as fast as, if not faster than, the problems that concern the region, bringing with it the promise to harness the power of the data revolution to manage these problems.

-- 125. Many technical and policy innovations that have been incubating for decades are starting to bear fruit or have advanced to the point where major adoption is within reach, and these innovations offer the promise of systemic transformation that could help reverse negative trends. - 126.
+- 23. Advances in science and technology and systemic transformations offer hope for a more sustainable future. - Technological change regarding data and analytics is moving as fast as, if not faster than, the problems that concern the region, bringing with it the promise to harness the power of the data revolution to manage these problems. - 25.
+Many technical and policy innovations that have been incubating for decades are starting to bear fruit or have advanced to the point where major adoption is within reach, and these innovations offer the promise of systemic transformation that could help reverse negative trends. - 26.
 A few North American cities and smaller communities are serving as living laboratories, demonstrating how focused attention on pragmatic, coordinated improvements in systems spanning land use, transportation, public health, clean energy and water, and enhanced recycling and waste management can bend the curve toward enhanced resilience and sustainability to improve quality-of-life and lower social costs.
 Spreading these lessons learned to other communities throughout North America offers hope for creating more sustainable and resilient development pathways to the future.
-However, persistent environmental challenges remain. - 127.
-Many pressures are worsening, leading to deeper uncertainties and complexities faster than policy responses are able to keep up. - 128.
-Even for pressures that are moving in the right direction, such as carbon intensity, the magnitude of improvement is not adequate to meet mounting challenges. - 129.
-A wide range of potentially catastrophic impacts are built in to the near and medium term climate, so that climate change impacts are highly likely to increase regardless of how fast the region reduces greenhouse gas emissions, and how fast it supports global emissions reductions.
+However, persistent environmental challenges remain. - 27.
+Many pressures are worsening, leading to deeper uncertainties and complexities faster than policy responses are able to keep up. - 28.
+Even for pressures that are moving in the right direction, such as carbon intensity, the magnitude of improvement is not adequate to meet mounting challenges. - are highly likely to increase regardless of how fast the region reduces greenhouse gas emissions, and how fast it supports global emissions reductions.
 The consequences for human lives and livelihoods will depend on measures to adapt to climate change and increase resilience that, while showing signs of promise, are not yet sufficient to meet the threats.
 The region has been surprised by the emergence of major failures in traditional environmental issues such as drinking water safety, suggesting that past successes are in jeopardy.